 Mesmerized by these two women, Harry finds himself falling deeper under their spell.
 Yet the closer he gets to them, the more isolated he feels, disoriented by a growing fear that both women are hiding dangerous—even deadly—secrets . . . and that neither one is telling the truth.

 I’m so fuckingggggggg exciteddddddddd that I was approved for an arc of Caged by Ellison Cooper.
-Just last week I put it on my must-read for summer list and now here I am, cocky as a bitch.
+Just last week I put it on my must-read for summer list and now here I am, cocky as can be.

 As public pressure mounts, she discovers that another girl has been taken and is teetering on the brink of death.
 With evidence unraveling around her, Sayer races to save the second victim but soon realizes that they are hunting a killer with a dangerous obsession…a killer who is closer than she thought.